 The Climate Ledger Initiative published in December 2018 a report, Navigating Blockchain for Climate Action, aimed at helping policymakers understand the opportunities + challenges of using blockchain technology for climate action and implementation of the Paris Agreement.

 We aim to raise ambition in climate policy to instill the highest levels of environmental integrity and meaningful sustainable development impact in international agreements.

 Gold Standard in collaboration with UNEP-DTU Partnership launched the Sustainable Development Initiative (SDI) in 2017 to explore Parties' and others' views on options for the implementation of sustainable development provisions in Article 6 of the Paris Agreement.
 In 2018, SDI developed text proposals that were discussed by Parties during a series of roundtable discussions and put forward for negotiators at COP24.
 SDI continues this Party-driven dialogue in preparation for negotiations at COP25 and will also test recommended sustainable development approached in Article 6 pilots.

 Sustainable Development Initiative policy briefs and text proposals

-A set of policy briefs were published in mid-2018, summarising outcomes of the year-long series of Sustainable Development Dialog workshops with Parties and other stakeholders.
+In mid-2018, A set of policy briefs were published in mid-2018, summarising outcomes of the year-long series of Sustainable Development Dialog workshops with Parties and other stakeholders.
 Text proposals for negotiators were published ahead of COP24, revised based on Party discussions and shared ahead of the 2019 intercessional negotiating session (SB50).

 Envisioning the voluntary carbon market post-2020